La Vengeance d'une blonde

 La Vengeance d'une blonde is a 1994 French comedy film directed by Jeannot Szwarc.

 Plot

-Gérard Breha is journalist on a Breton regional channel.
-He host, happy, his last Show, as he has been named host to the 23 hours newsreader on the large private TV channel 8...
-He moved with his wife Corine, actress, and their two children in Paris, tentatively in Jany (great seductress), the mother of Corine, to start this new life.
+Gérard Breha is a journalist on a Breton regional channel.
+He hosts happily his last show, as he has been named host to the 23 hours newsreader on the large private TV channel 8.
+He moves with his wife Corine, an actress, and their two children in Paris, tentatively in Jany (great seductress), the mother of Corine, to start a new life.